-A new study program for University of Melbourne staff offered by the Centre for the Study of Higher Education, Foundations of Student Advising is a one-semester (11 week) unit to be offered in Semester 2, 2014.
-The unit can be taken as a stand-alone unit, and is recognised for advanced standing in the Graduate Certificate in University Management (for which it is also an elective from 2014).
+Foundations of Student Advising is a one-semester (11 week) academic unit offered by the Centre for the Study of Higher Education, for staff of the University.
+In 2015, the unit will be run in Semester 2.
+Foundations of Student Advising can be taken as a stand-alone unit, and is recognised for advanced standing in the Graduate Certificate in University Management (for which it is also an elective from 2015).

 The Foundations of Student Advising provides professional development for University staff within a sound academic environment.
 Participants benefit from a wide range of resources as well as the perspectives of guest lecturers.
 The unit provides a critical overview of theories and methods of advising, and will examine and analyse the role of student advising in supporting student engagement, retention and success.

 Foundations of Student Advising explores student advising in national and international contexts, while asking how Melbourne can identify, adapt and implement practices suited to our unique environment in order to meet the University’s objectives for the quality of the student experience.
 The unit is relevant to the work of both academic and professional staff in student-facing roles, examining the range of roles staff play in building institutional and student capacity.

 Approaches to teaching and learning in the unit support teamwork and group learning as well as self-directed learning.
 The unit allows participants to benefit from the experiences of their peers.
 Assessment tasks are designed to be relevant to participants’ particular University work environments, and will involve the creation of a portfolio that will be useful to career advancement.

 The unit involves regular, weekly classes of two hours over 11 weeks held on the Parkville campus.
 The timetable is designed to be integrated with the work commitments of staff holding full-time positions.

 An overview of the course structure is provided below.

 Classes are held in Semester 2, 2015 on Mondays from 4.15pm to 6.15pm.